 For the last 25 years, the federal government has sought to develop a single administrative data collection documenting police use of force (UOF) in the United States.
-Section 210402 of the Violent Crime Control and Law Enforcement Act of 1994 requires the US Attorney General to “acquire data about the use of excessive force by law enforcement officers” and to “publish an annual summary of the data acquired.”
-Despite legislation requiring the collection of UOF data and multiple efforts aimed at collecting such data, the nation still lacks a comprehensive accounting of this important data, and much of the data available is difficult to access and limited in utility.
+Section 210402 of the Violent Crime Control and Law Enforcement Act of 1994 requires the U.S. attorney general to “acquire data about the use of excessive force by law enforcement officers” and to “publish an annual summary of the data acquired.”
+Despite legislation requiring the collection of use-of-force data and multiple efforts aimed at collecting such data, the nation still lacks a comprehensive accounting of this important information, and much of the data available are difficult to access and limited in utility.